Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Analysis of randomized dynamic programming

-The CX-SA Wald test often has lower power than the other tests, and only has higher power than the UX Wald and FET (corr.) tests for~$\theta_\C = 0.01$ and small values of~$\theta_\D$.
-Both the UX and CX-S Wald test outperform (in terms of power) the corrected FET for all considered values of~$\theta_\C\leq 0.3$, while the corrected FET substantially outperforms the UX Wald test when~$\theta_\C,\theta_\D\geq 0.9$.
-Comparing the performance of the UX and CX-S Wald tests, the CX-S Wald test often shows the highest power, where the difference is most notable for smaller trial sizes and~$\theta_\C\in\{0.01, 0.9\}$.
-The figure shows that CX-S is slightly outperformed by the corrected FET for certain values of~$\theta_\D$ when~$\theta_\C=0.9$ and~$\Iend = 960$.
-In~\autoref{additionalres_RDP_EA}, we present more results for the RDP procedure, as well as an analogous analysis for and comparison to an NRA design with equal allocation, i.e., when both treatment group sizes are (deterministically) equal to~$\Iend/2$.
+The CX-SA Wald test often has lower power than the other tests, and only has higher power than the UX Wald test and FET (corr.) \hbox{for~$\theta_\C = 0.01$} and small values of~$\theta_\D$.
+Both the UX and CX-S Wald test outperform (in terms of power) FET (corr.) when~$\theta_\C= 0.01$ and when~$\theta_\C=0.3$ for~$\theta_\D\leq 0.7$, while FET (corr.) substantially outperforms the UX Wald test but not the CX-S Wald test \hbox{when~$\theta_\C,\theta_\D\geq 0.9$.} Comparing the UX and CX-S Wald tests, the CX-S Wald test often shows the highest power, where the difference is most notable for smaller trial sizes and~$\theta_\C\in\{0.01, 0.9\}$. \autoref{fig:comparison_tests} shows that CX-S is slightly outperformed by FET (corr.) for certain values of~$\theta_\D$ \hbox{when~$\theta_\C=0.9$} and~$\Iend = 960$.
+In~\autoref{results_extra_RDP}, we present more results for the RDP procedure, as well as an analogous analysis for and comparison to a non-RA design with equal allocation, i.e., when both treatment group sizes are (deterministically) equal to~$\Iend/2$.

 \FloatBarrier